hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 Sorting parts of lists are very useful, so in general provide a method to sort a list between specified indexes, and then use that to implement the method to implement the full list.

+## Removing items
+- How to handle items npt found it important, and should be consistent throughout the librry (here, as of no, it i not).
+Options are:
+  - Return a bool indicating whether the item was found
+  - Return the item if found, or null if not
+  - Throw an exception if the item is not found
+  - Return the index of the item if found, or -1 if not

 ## Symbol Tables and Sets
 - It is annoying that sets and symbol tables cannot share their implementation in some way without overhead.
 The central question here is really whether to implement a set of KEyValuePairs, or a separate Symbol table that do not construct new